Monduli/Creatures-of-Habbitt-Pygame/README.md

 5/3/2023
 Fixed match.py not working since player attacks would return instead of checking for dead enemies.

-TO-DO:
-- Enemy rect for collision is not positionally correct w/ the image being shown

 5/4/2023
 Added Lam'baste, Sunny, and Hollow as playable characters.

-TO-DO:
-For the new additions:
-Stats pictures are not aligned.
-Dialog pictures are not implemented.

 5/5/2023
 Retroactively updated yesterday's additions to this document